scolapicchioni/blazor/Lab15/readme.md

 Our first step is to add exif.js to our `index.html` page.

-- In the `PhotoSharingApplication.Frontend.BlazorWebAssembly` project, open the `index.html` page located under the `wwwroot` folder
+- In the `PhotoSharingApplication.Frontend.Client` project, open the `index.html` page located under the `wwwroot` folder
 - Add the reference to the minified version of exif.js hosted on jsDelivr

 ```html